BGMP/BGMP/README.md

 Welcome!
 ---
 Hey there, welcome to my GitHub profile!
-I'm José Benavente, better known as BGM, and I'm a software developer from Chile who loves game engines from the 90's, localisation in development projects, and DevOps.
+I'm José Benavente, better known as BGM, and I'm a software developer from Chile.
+I'm into game engines from the 90's, localisation in development projects, and DevOps.
 I also enjoy building web applications - the classic way.

 What I do
 ---